hitchtest/hitch/docs/glossary/pgid.rst

 ====

 A pgid is a process group id.
-This is an id given to groups of processes in UNIX.
+This is an id given to groups of processes in UNIX and controls the distribution of signals.

-In saddle, each service has its own PGID so that SIGINT messages received by the harness (e.g. when the user hits ctrl-C) are not passed directly on to services.
+In Hitch, each service has its own PGID so that SIGINT/SIGTERM/SIGx messages received by the execution engine (e.g. when the user hits ctrl-C) are not passed directly on to services until they have been handled correctly.